 - Karen Shihadeh

-Karen Shihadeh has led classes in George Washington Park (Pacific Grove, California), Fort Ord National Monument Creekside Terrace, Salinas (Salinas, California), Gigling Rd at 8th Ave (Seaside, California), and Asilomar Beach (Pacific Grove, California).
+Karen Shihadeh has led classes in George Washington Park (Pacific Grove, California), Fort Ord National Monument Creekside Terrace, Salinas (Salinas, California), Gigling Rd at 8th Ave (Seaside, California), and Asilomar State Beach (Pacific Grove, California).